 Halloween in NOLA

-- This year's Anba Dlo V Halloween Festival and Parade will take place Saturday, October 20 at the New Orleans Healing Center.
+- This year's Anba Dlo V Halloween Festival and Parade will take place Saturday, October 19 at the New Orleans Healing Center.
 Anba Dlo (Pronounced "Ahnbah Dlo") is Haitian Kreyol for "Beneath the Waters" and is meant to acknowledge and honor the importance of water to our life.
 Now in its fifth year, Anba Dlo V is unique as a one-of-a-kind, costumed, interactive community festival that also celebrates the multicultural and artistic heritage of New Orleans.
-13 bands, four live music stages, and a DJ dance area will be set up throughout 3 floors of The New Orleans Healing Center.
+Multiple bands and live music stages will be set up throughout The New Orleans Healing Center.

-- House of Shock is celebrating its 20th anniversary this year, unveiling new additions to the indoor and outdoor festival.
-The House of Shock has become a local legend and internationally recognized as one of the Top Haunted Houses in the world based on its extremely detailed sets, the intensity of its over 300 volunteer performers and the many local community projects that they support annually .
+- House of Shock is celebrating its 21th anniversary this year, unveiling new additions to the indoor and outdoor festival.
+The House of Shock has become a local legend and internationally recognized as one of the Top Haunted Houses in the world based on its extremely detailed sets, the intensity of its more than 400 volunteer performers and the many local community projects that they support annually .
 General admission to the indoor haunted house is $25 with V.I.P. admission for $50.
-The House of Shock tickets go on sale at 7:30 p.m. and the haunted house opens at 8 p.m.
+The House of Shock tickets go on sale at 7 p.m. and the haunted house opens at 8 p.m.

-- Anne Rice's Vampires, with a host of supernatural writers to invade New Orleans Halloween weekend 2012 Lestat's Fan Club ("ARVLFC") is announcing plans for its 3rd annual Undead Conference with four days of events featuring best-selling author Sherrilyn Kenyon.
-The weekend kicks off Thursday, October 25 with the Crescent Moon Author Meet and Greet aboard The Steamboat Natchez with entertainment by Damien Youth and Shane Paul Smith.
-The fun continues all weekend with various Supernatural Author Panels, Q & A Sessions, Book signings, raffles, The Lestat Ball & the farewell Dark Hunters Moon Cocktail Party with our featured authors & talent.
+- Anne Rice's Vampire Lestat Fan Club holds its annual Undead Conference with four days of events featuring best-selling author Sherrilyn Kenyon.
+The weekend kicks off Thursday, October 24 with an Evening with the Angels & Saints of Saint Alphonsus Church.
+The fun continues all weekend with various Supernatural Author Panels, Q & A Sessions, Book signings, raffles, The Lestat Ball & the farewell Cocktail Party with our featured authors & talent.

-- One of the largest festivals annually held in New Orleans is the Voodoo Music + Art Experience, October 26-28.
+- One of the largest festivals annually held in New Orleans is the Voodoo Music + Art Experience, November 1-3.
 Mixing local favorites with well-known headliners creates a jam-packed line-up for the festival-goers.
-The option to camp at City Park is a new feature added this year.
+The option to camp at City Park is a new feature added just last year.

-- Get ready to cheer on our New Orleans Hornets as they take on the San Antonio Spurs on October 31 at 7 p.m.
+- Get ready to cheer on our New Orleans Pelicans as they take on the Indiana Pacers on October 30 at 7 p.m.
 CST

 Want to experience haunted New Orleans all year round?
-Check out a paranormal/ghost tour such as:
+Check out a cemetery/voodoo or paranormal/ghost tour such as:

 - Bloody Mary Tours and Soiree- New Orleans After Dark - explore Historic and Off the Beaten Path haunted sites, graveyards and more.
 Join behind the scenes van tours with seven people maximum, group walking tours or design your own paranormal adventure.

-- New Orleans Ghost Tour- Daily and nightly theatrical, historical & entertaining walking tours of the French Quarter & Garden District.
+- Haunted History Tours- Daily and nightly theatrical, historical & entertaining walking tours of the French Quarter & Garden District.
 Ghost, Vampire, Voodoo, Cemetery & more.
 As seen on A&E, History Channel, Bravo, MTV, & recommended by The Travel Channel as "A Must Do!"

 - Spirit Tours New Orleans- Daily Cemetery/Voodoo and nightly Ghost/Vampire tours our Specialty.
 Visit St. Louis Cemetery #1, a real Voodoo Temple and the Haunted French Quarter.